Willner Rivas

-Willner Enrique Rivas Quijada (born 2 April 1995) is a Venezuelan male volleyball player.
-He is part of the Venezuela men's national volleyball team.
-On club level he plays for Distrito Capital.
+Willner Enrique Rivas Quijada (2 April 1995 – 24 June 2026) was a Venezuelan professional volleyball player.
+He was part of the Venezuela national team.
+On club level he played for Distrito Capital.

+Rivas and his family went missing following the collapse of their home in the 2026 Venezuelan earthquakes.
+On 5 July 2026, it was announced that Rivas was found dead with his family in their collapsed home.